-At a recent open day in our Medical School, which is now 80 years old, I was discussing the future of our healthcare professional programmes with an applicant and their parents.
+At a recent open day in our Medical School, which is celebrating 80 years in its current building, I was discussing the future of our healthcare professional programmes with an applicant and their parents.

 We reflected on the speed of change in medical science and how this might impact on the health of the nation and therefore on the education that we, as a medical school, will need to provide.

-How different will the healthcare sector look in another 80 years, or even in 20 years when the Medical School turns 100?
+How different will the healthcare sector look in another 80 years, or even in 20 years when our current the Medical School building turns 100?

 Will we still need as many doctors in the future, or will their jobs be performed by artificial intelligence-powered computers and robots?

 These questions might seem fantastical, more commonly found in science-fiction, but at Birmingham Medical School we take the future training of our students very seriously, and we are currently addressing what we need to teach our students to make them effective in the future workplace.